-Informed organizations in all industries are establishing carbon emissions reduction and net-zero carbon emissions targets.
+Informed organisations in all industries are establishing carbon emissions reduction and net-zero carbon emissions targets.
 Directors’ conversations on strategy have an important role in businesses’ energy transformations.

 Energy consumption is a priority.
 The introduction of renewables continues as costs decline.
 The percentage of electricity consumed through non-fossil fuel sources — solar, wind, nuclear and hydroelectric energy — in the total energy consumption mix is growing.
 The Biden administration has made climate change a priority as other countries all over the globe embrace green energy.
 Sustainable investments driven by the screening criteria of institutional investors and asset managers are on track to represent more than one-third of the projected total assets under management by 2025.
 And, as the influence of millennials increases in the market, so does that of consumer preferences for doing business with companies committed to the well-being of the environment.
 Talent is migrating to those companies, too.